Broncos–Seahawks rivalry: Super Bowl XLVIII

 On February 2, 2014, the AFC Champion Denver Broncos met the NFC Champion Seattle Seahawks in Super Bowl XLVIII to decide the 2013 NFL season.

-The Broncos had the best offense that season (Statistically the best offense of all time), and the Seahawks had the best defense of that season.
+The Broncos had the best offense that season (statistically the best offense of all time), and the Seahawks had the best defense of that season.

 This Super Bowl was a matchup between former AFC West adversaries, a fact that was immediately noticed by local media in the run-up to the big game.
 The postseason finale reignited the rivalry that had been mostly dormant for the past decade, the teams having met only 3 times since the Seahawks moved to the NFC West for the 2002 season.

 On the first play of the game, the Seahawks recorded the fastest score of Super Bowl history, scoring a safety off a botched snap to Peyton Manning, 12 seconds into the first quarter.

-The Seahawk defense prevailed against the Bronco offense, as Seattle went on to beat Denver 43-8.
+The Seahawks defense prevailed against the Bronco offense, as Seattle went on to beat Denver 43–8.

-By happenstance the teams immediately met again on August 7 in the 2014 NFL preseason, which was both teams' next game following the Super Bowl.
+The two teams would meet again the following season, which concluded with the Seahawks defeating the Broncos 26–20 in overtime.